Red Hat OpenStack Platform Life Cycle

 Red Hat offers services for each major release of Red Hat OpenStack Platform.

-- Red Hat OpenStack Platform 10 offered with 3 years of Production support and the option to purchase an extended lifecycle support (ELS) for 4th and 5th years, divided into sequential phases: Phase 1 (18 months) and Phase 2 (18 months) and ELS (24 months)
+- Red Hat OpenStack Platform 16 is offered with 4 years of Production support and the option to purchase extended lifecycle support (ELS) for the final year.

 Software changes to Red Hat OpenStack Platform are delivered through individual updates known as errata advisories.
 These advisories are delivered through the Red Hat Customer Portal or other authorized portals.
 Errata advisories can be released individually on an as-needed basis or aggregated as a minor release.
 Errata advisories may contain security fixes (Red Hat Security Advisories or RHSAs), bug fixes (Red Hat Bug Fix Advisories or RHBAs), or feature enhancements (Red Hat Enhancement Advisories or RHEAs).
 All errata advisories are tested and qualified against the respective, active Red Hat OpenStack Platform major release.